icos-project/Documentation/docs/Concepts/Functionalities/aiops.md

 policies for privacy and trustworthiness.
 Functionality for models to be trained in a federated learning fashion to ensure data protection in datasets containing user-specific data will be provided as well as explainable AI algorithms to provide reassurance of output of models to the different layers in ICOS.

+Additionally ICOS provides containers to support ICOS users.

+**AI Support**: AI support containers for ICOS users.
+These containers provide a consistent environment for running AI workloads, using the same library versions as the Intelligence controller.
+This allows users to train models and contribute them to the AI Models and Data Repository, continuously expanding the available online models.
+Additionally, these containers will facilitate seamless integration with data management libraries like dataClay, enabling AI offloading across the ICOS infrastructure.